-Ay, we hit up another National Trust site!
-It’s been a fair while since our last excursion to a local site – Bodiam Castle, yet we decided a good old English bank holiday was the perfectttt oppertunity to explore a new site.
+I’m back with yet another glorious National Trust site!
+And this one makes the perfecttttt day trip from London.
+It’s been a fair while since our last excursion to a local site – Bodiam Castle, yet we decided a good old English bank holiday was the perfecttttoppertunity to explore a new site.

 A rather nippy and over cast one albeit, yet we thoroughly enjoyed Nymans in West Sussex.